tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 From this alone, one might naively conclude that high CR published monsters are weaker offensively than they should be, but that depends on how other offensive stats, such as attack bonus (AB) and save difficulty class (save DC), compare to expectations.

-The average AB for published monsters, as shown in Fig. [2](#fig:ab-vs-cr){: .fig-ref} (below), start off 1-2 higher than the DMG targets at low CRs, and then scales slightly faster, ending around 4 higher than target.
+The average AB for published monsters, as shown in Fig. \figref{fig:ab-vs-cr} (below), start off 1-2 higher than the DMG targets at low CRs, and then scales slightly faster, ending around 4 higher than target.
 This means, while published monsters are dealing less damage when they do hit, they are hitting more often than one might expect from the DMG target values.

 <figure id="fig:ab-vs-cr">
     {% include_relative fig-ab-vs-cr-small.html %}
     {% include_relative fig-ab-vs-cr-large.html %}
-    <figcaption>Figure 2: Shows average (mean) AB for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) AB for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

-In comparison, while monster save DC values scale slightly faster than the target values given in chapter 9 of the DMG, as shown in Fig. [3](#fig:dc-vs-cr){: .fig-ref} (below), they stay close to those targets across a wide range of CR.
-Given how few monsters have been published above CR 20, the two trends are close enough that I might consider the two equivalent were it not for the low DPR values shown previously in Fig. [1](#fig:dpr-vs-cr){: .fig-ref}.
+In comparison, while monster save DC values scale slightly faster than the target values given in chapter 9 of the DMG, as shown in Fig. \figref{fig:dc-vs-cr} (below), they stay close to those targets across a wide range of CR.
+Given how few monsters have been published above CR 20, the two trends are close enough that I might consider the two equivalent were it not for the low DPR values shown previously in Fig. \figref{fig:dpr-vs-cr}.

 <figure id="fig:dc-vs-cr">
     {% include_relative fig-dc-vs-cr-small.html %}
     {% include_relative fig-dc-vs-cr-large.html %}
-    <figcaption>Figure 3: Shows average (mean) save DC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) save DC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 The reason why save DC values appear to match, while AB values don't, is made clear by comparing AB and save DC values within each group.
 Generally, we expect $$\DC = 8 + \AB$$, since that's how the two are related for spellcasters, as well as most player characters.
-And for published monsters, as shown in Fig. [4](#fig:dc-vs-ab){: .fig-ref} (below), that appears to be the case.
+And for published monsters, as shown in Fig. \figref{fig:dc-vs-ab} (below), that appears to be the case.
 However, for the DMG target values, this relationship doesn't hold, suggesting either the AB or save DC targets are off from what they ought to be.

 <figure id="fig:dc-vs-ab">
     {% include_relative fig-dc-vs-ab-small.html %}
     {% include_relative fig-dc-vs-ab-large.html %}
-    <figcaption>Figure 4: Shows average (mean) save DC vs average (mean) AB for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) save DC vs average (mean) AB for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 Given how well the save DC targets matched the average save DC values for published monsters, I think the most likely answer is that the DMG target AB values are lower than they ought to be, and should be approximately two higher in order to match the save DC targets.
-This will also bring them into rough alignment with how player character attack bonuses scale from levels 1 - 20 without factoring in class features and magic items, as shown in Fig. [5](#fig:ab-vs-level){: .fig-ref} (below).
+This will also bring them into rough alignment with how player character attack bonuses scale from levels 1 - 20 without factoring in class features and magic items, as shown in Fig. \figref{fig:ab-vs-level} (below).

 <figure id="fig:ab-vs-level">
     {% include_relative fig-ab-vs-level-small.html %}
     {% include_relative fig-ab-vs-level-large.html %}
-    <figcaption>Figure 5: Shows average (mean) AB for published monsters and for player characters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) AB for published monsters and for player characters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 The generals for monster AB and save DC are that each increases by one every two levels, and that at CR 1 $$\AB = 4$$ and $$\DC = 12$$,